apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/rules/history?interval=<interval>`

- Returns audit history of rules for all datasources. default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in coordinator runtime.properties
+ Returns audit history of rules for all datasources. default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator runtime.properties

 * `/druid/coordinator/v1/rules/history?count=<n>`